Abokyy/SnapSoft-step2-homework/README.md

 The application connects to TMDB and displays the response in a frequently used RecyclerView with the required image and budget (if the budget is known).
 The user can search for movies, and also click on a search result for more details about it.
 The application's minimum SDK version is 21 (Android 5.0) and was written in Kotlin with Gradle build tool.

-The core of my solution was based on this article: https://dev.to/paulodhiambo/kotlin-and-retrofit-network-calls-2353
+The core of my solution was based on this article: https://dev.to/paulodhiambo/kotlin-and-retrofit-network-calls-2353.
+Obviously I modified it, and I also used some code from one of my previous project.
+I committed these in a separated commit.